theleftcoast/swarm-simplex-bootstrap/ssb_optimize/README.md

 ```python
 [0.90574948, 1.08610215]
 ```

 #### Bounded and Constrained Minimization with Combined Procedure, Rosenbrock function example (successful convergence)
 The minimum of the rosenbrock function subject to these bounds and constraints is still the global minimum of the unconstrained rosenbrock function.
-The global minimum lies on the edge of the constrained problem space.
+The global minimum lies right on the edge of the constrained problem space.

 Input:
 ```python
 func = rosenbrock